vivienne-zhu/Ascension-RPG-Game/README.md

 	>The Magic shop!

 6. **Events:**
 	Before each new floor, there is a chance of a random event occuring.
-Events can cause you to gain or lose gold, or even go down or up in floors.**Your luck will decide you fate!**
+Events can cause you to gain or lose gold, increase attack or defense stats, and even go up or down in floors.**Your luck will decide you fate!**

 	<img width="500" alt="Screen Shot 2019-12-03 at 8 59 06 AM" src="https://user-images.githubusercontent.com/57401664/70053707-5dc57000-15ac-11ea-95be-97ee6e34690d.png">